The BACCO simulation project: biased tracers in real space: Lagrangian Perturbation Theory

 ignoring an additional Dirac's delta $\delta_{D}(\kk)$ that would only contribute to the wavemode $\kk=0$.
-Note that the first order displacement field can be easily connected to the linear overdensity in Fourier space, as
+Note that the first and second order displacement field can be easily connected to the linear overdensity in Fourier space, as